 Contrary to popular opinion, willpower isn’t something you’re born with.

-In my job as a health coach, I hear a lot of members talk about needing to maximize your willpower or self-discipline in order to accomplish their goals.
+In my job as a care manager, I hear a lot of members talk about needing to maximize your willpower or self-discipline in order to accomplish their goals.
 In their minds willpower is something you can summon at will and turn on or off when you need to.
 That’s not really the case.

 What is willpower?

 Studies show that willpower is not something you summon once and hold on to forever.
 It is not an indefinite part of you, nor is it an innate personality trait.
 In fact, studies show that motivation may be a limited resource—in other words, doing too much can lead you to deplete your reserves.
 The concept of willpower depletion (otherwise known as ego depletion) refers to a phenomenon in which people find it harder to maintain control when they’re trying to restrict too many aspects of their lives.